pysys-test/pysys-test/pysys-dist/pysys-readme.txt

 -----------------------------
 PySys installs a launcher script 'pysys.py' as part of the installation process to facilitate the management and execution of testcases.
-On unix systems the script is installed into the python binary directory, e.g. /usr/local/bin, and is hence on the default user's path.
+On unix systems the script is installed into the Python binary directory, e.g. /usr/local/bin, and is hence on the default user's path.
 On windows systems the script is installed into the Scripts directory of the Python installation, e.g. c:\Python24\Scripts\pysys.py, which is not by default on the user's path.
-To run on windows systems the Scripts directory of the Python installation should be added to the user's path, and all .py files associated with the python binary to allow direct execution of the script.
+To run on windows systems the Scripts directory of the Python installation should be added to the user's path, and all .py files associated with the Python binary to allow direct execution of the script.

 After installation, to see the available options to the pysys.py script use